pritamps/jekyll_site/_posts/2017-08-15-week-2-part-2-lr-gradient-descent-and-neural-networks.markdown

 b &= b - \alpha \frac{ \partial J}{\partial b}
 \end{aligned}
 </script>
+<mark>Edit</mark>: There was a mistake in the previous version of the article.
+I had failed to recognize that the gradient gives the direction of maximum increase of a function.
+So, correction!
+We go in the opposite direction of the gradient because the way calculus is set up, the gradient points in the direction of maximum increase of a function.
+Thanks Asutosh for pointing this out!

 4. Repeat till convergence, i.e till the values of <script type="math/tex"> w </script> and <script type="math/tex"> b </script> don't change much with new iterations

 "Wait a minute.
 What's that <script type="math/tex"> \alpha </script> there?", one of you asks.